 Puzzled by the bitterness in his tone, she pivoted to face him.
 Her gaze slid from his thick hair to his broad shoulders and muscled arms, lingering on his partly exposed chest and bronzed skin.
 Her pulse thrummed in her ears as a compulsion to learn more about him crept into her mind.

 Forget it.
-Nothing matters but your mission.
+Nothing else matters except your mission.

 “Let’s not waste time,” she said, hoping to impress upon him a sense of urgency.
 “We still have a good chance to catch Bluth before he reaches his ship.”